 A fine example of a Catholic church of the 1850s and 60s built on Puginian principles.
-The architects, William Wardell and George Goldie, are significant figures in 19th century Catholic church architecture.
+The architects, William Wardell and George Goldie, are significant figures in nineteenth century Catholic church architecture.
 The church was built at the behest of, and the cost underwritten by Sir George Bowyer, a significant figure in mid-nineteenth century ecclesiastical politics.
 The quality of Wardell’s work in particular is high; there is an abundance of richly carved stonework, and a good east window, possibly by Hardman.

 The church is dedicated to Our Lady and St Edmund of Abingdon.
 Edmund was born in the town in about 1175.
-He taught for many years in Oxford, and as Canon-Treasurer of Salisbury Cathedral presided over the opening of the Cathedral in 1225.
+He taught for many years in Oxford, and as canon-treasurer of Salisbury Cathedral presided over the opening of the cathedral in 1225.
 He died at Pontigny, where his body is enshrined above the high altar of the abbey.
 He was the last Archbishop of Canterbury to be canonised.

-A Benedictine Abbey had been established at Abingdon in the seventh century.
+A Benedictine abbey had been established at Abingdon in the seventh century.
 After its surrender in 1538 the abbey church became the Anglican parish church of St Helen.
 In 1783 the incumbent of St Helen’s was asked by the Bishop of Salisbury how many Catholics there were in the parish and received the answer ‘only one, old and poor’.

 In addition to paying for the new church at Abingdon, Bowyer built at his own expense the Catholic chapel of St John of Jerusalem adjoining the Hospital of St John and St Elizabeth in Great Ormond Street, London.
 The architect was George Goldie, who was also employed by Bowyer at Abingdon, but whereas the latter was Gothic, the London chapel was Italianate, with a façade of the Gésu type.
 When the hospital relocated to St John’s Wood the chapel was rebuilt in the new location (1898-1902 by Edward Goldie).